Note

 Access to this page requires authorization.
 You can try changing directories.

-Intune has capabilities that are powered by Copilot.
+Intune has capabilities that are powered by Security Copilot.
 These capabilities access your Intune data and help you manage your policies and settings, understand your security posture, and troubleshoot device issues.

 Microsoft Copilot in Intune (this article): Copilot is embedded in Intune and is available in the Microsoft Intune admin center.
-The Copilot prompts and their output are in the context of Intune and your Intune data.
+The Copilot prompts and their output are in the context of Intune and your Intune and Windows 365 Cloud PC data.
+These capabilities access your Intune and Windows 365 Cloud PC data.
+They can help you manage your policies and settings, understand your security posture, and troubleshoot device issues, including Windows 365 Cloud PCs.

 This experience has an IT admin/IT Pro focus.